 The terms “potential NWA opportunity” or “NWA opportunity” refer to a non-wires investment option that has been identified for a specific electric grid need but which has not yet been confirmed as an NWA project for implementation in place of the wires investment option.

+An area study is an analysis for a specific, bounded area, typically with respect to a substation and its feeders or a geographical demarcation, that assesses the electric grid characteristics and the health of its equipment.

 Potential NWA opportunity screening and analysis is included as a standard part of the electric distribution system planning process.

 The Company identifies and screens potential NWA opportunities through the following high-level sequential process:

+Scoping

-The Distribution System Planning team develops a scope for a system need or area study.
+The Distribution System Planning team develops a scope for a system need or a scope that details the boundaries and concerns of the area study.
+Planning criteria, Company standards, and forecasts are inputs to the Scoping stage.

+Initial System Assessment

 The DSP team performs an initial system assessment, either as part of an area study or when other targeted asset management and planning projects are initiated.

-Potential NWA opportunities are identified and screened at this stage.
+The initial system assessment consists of a detailed analysis of facilities and system performance within the identified study geographic and electric scope.

+To determine whether a potential NWA opportunity is feasible for an electric grid need, the Company screens transmission and distribution projects with the criteria listed in Section 2.3.A of the SRP Standards, which are aligned with the Company’s internal planning document.

+These NWA screening criteria are applied to an identified electric grid need and resulting potential NWA opportunities are investigated.
+Partial NWA opportunities are also assessed as an option.
+Partial NWAs are solutions that address part of a specified system need with the rest of the system need addressed by the wires alternative.
+A partial NWA effectively reduces the scope of infrastructure projects.

+Engineering Analysis

-An engineering analysis is performed to gather detailed information for comprehensive plan development.
-This information is also included as part of development of an NWA opportunity and NWA request for proposals (RFP).
+An engineering analysis is performed to gather detailed information for comprehensive plan development to solve the system need.
+This information is also included as part of development of an NWA opportunity and NWA RFP.

+Plan Development

-Plan development is the stage when wires options and non-wires options are developed for consideration and evaluation.
+Plan development is the stage when wires options and non-wires options are developed.
 The NWA team develops the NWA RFP, sends the RFP to market, and receives and evaluates NWA bid responses during this stage.

+If the Company determines that an NWA opportunity is feasible according to the NWA screening criteria, the NWA team gathers relevant engineering information from the DSP team and develops an NWA RFP.
+This NWA RFP is then published to the market for third-party solution providers to bid on.
+The NWA team then evaluates any bids received and selects the most suitable bid for the NWA opportunity.
+The NWA team proposes the winning NWA solution to the DSP team as the NWA option for the specified electric grid need.

+Select Recommended Plan

-The DSP team then reviews the wires and non-wires options with respect to cost, system reliability, safety, and other factors and finalizes the recommended plan.
+The DSP team then reviews the wires and non-wires options with respect to project cost and the cost-effectiveness of the options, system reliability, safety, and other factors and finalizes the recommended plan.

 Recommended plans for wires options go into the ISR Plan.